Mehequanna/GOPA/README.md

 ## Project Name
 Website for Gresham Outdoor Public Art

-## Features
+## Description
-Expose people to the wonderful art being produced/sponsored by Gresham Outdoor Public Art.
+The goal of this site is to expose people to the wonderful art being produced/sponsored by Gresham Outdoor Public Art.

 ## Technologies
 BootStrap, HTML, CSS, JavaScript, JQuery